anandg1/Terraform-statefile-on-s3bucket/README.md

         }
 }
 ```
+> Here, key is the /path/to/the/state/file/terraform.tfstate in s3 bucket

 Now, the configurations need reinitialization as we have made a change.
 So we have to run :
 ```sh
 terraform init